 Implants are more expensive than some other procedures.
 However, in many situations, the cost of the treatment is only a little more than the cost of more conventional treatment with crowns and bridges.
 There are advantages too.
 An implant to replace a single tooth avoids the need to cut down the teeth either side to support a bridge.
 Normal dentures often mean you can’t eat or speak well, due to the dentures moving about.
 But teeth attached to an implant don’t cause this problem.

-We can offer a full range of implant procedures here or by referring to specialists for more difficult cases.
+We offer a full range of implant procedures at the Crescent Dental Practice.